WiWiN42/idiot_Exp/README.md

 # idiot_ML

-## The basic logic of this project:
+## Code Logic

-1. Read model file, argument file (both of which are strings) and result folder from command line
+1. Read argument file from command line (format specified)
-2. Prepare parameter suits based on the given argument file
+2. Construct argument suit based on user's and default argument file
-3. For each parameter suit, we execute the model file with this suit
+3. Run model on every argument suit

-4. Store the output of each run into specified folder
+## Obstacle

+- determine the memory of a round of experiment needed so that we can take advantage of GPU capability

-## todo
+## Argument Format

-- 对于读入的model和argument，以及result的文件路径是否有要求
+The arguments should stored in YAML file.
+There are two kind of argument file:
-- 参数文件的格式具体要求，结果保存的具体格式要求
+- default arguments
-- 如果一次实验的次数很多，总的内存占用超过了指定的gpu数量的总内存，如何确定worker（run次数）数量
+- user's arguments

+run.py will detect whether the user argument file contains 'MODEL' fild, since model file must be specified in user's argument.
+Then it will check out "COMMAND' fild to figure out what kind of compiler user would like to use to run model script, if there is no 'COMMAND' fild in user's argument file, the program will use defalt, that is 'python3'